UCLA Jonsson’s World-Renowned Mesothelioma Program

-Situated in the heart of Los Angeles is UCLA Jonsson Comprehensive Cancer Center (JCCC), which U.S. News & World Report rates as the “Best Medical Center” in the western United States as well as one of the nation’s best three hospitals.
+Situated in the heart of Los Angeles is UCLA Jonsson Comprehensive Cancer Center, which U.S. News & World Report rates as the “Best Medical Center” in the western United States as well as one of the nation’s best three hospitals.

 In terms of treatment options for lung cancer and mesothelioma, patients have direct access to a wide array of services and programs, including surgical procedures, chemotherapy/targeted therapy, radiation therapy, clinical trials and the Thoracic Oncology Program tumor board and clinic.

 As with any top-notch cancer treatment center, research is crucial, including laboratory-based findings, FDA-approved treatments and psychosocial and supportive care.
-The UCLA Lung Cancer Program is actually one of the nation’s seven institutions awarded the NCI’s Specialized Programs of Research Excellence (SPORE), a grant which promotes collaborative, interdisciplinary translational cancer research.
+The UCLA Lung Cancer Program is actually one of the nation’s seven institutions awarded the National Cancer Institutes’s Specialized Programs of Research Excellence (SPORE), a grant which promotes collaborative, interdisciplinary translational cancer research.

 These researchers were responsible for the development of several successful targeted cancer therapies from science conducted at UCLA laboratories, including the lung cancer drug Tarceva (erlotinib).
-Other notable pharmaceutical developments have also been attributed to researchers across many disciplines when at UCLA as well, including drugs for leukemia and colorectal, lung and breast cancers.
+Other notable pharmaceutical developments have also been attributed to researchers across many disciplines when at UCLA, including drugs for leukemia and colorectal, lung and breast cancers.